 Price optimisation – known by some as ‘black box optimisation’ has been around for over 10 years, yet while certainly a trend, there remains confusion over how it works.
 The rise of AI hasn’t helped.
 While sticking an ‘AI’ label on a pricing algorithm – or even naming it ‘Susan’ – might seem like a good idea, it doesn’t improve the pricing accuracy and it doesn’t broaden its applicability.
 It does, however, provide a new excuse to avoid explaining how it works.
 It also side-steps the opportunity to give pricing managers the means to control it.

-What is the best pricing strategy for spare parts distributors and can price optimisation work well?
+What is the best spare parts pricing strategy for distributors and can price optimisation really work well?

 To make this determination, you need to look at the different pricing methods available, and understand their relative strengths and weaknesses to your business.
 At the highest level, the various pricing concepts can be grouped and ordered as follows: